camden-git/romi-docs/arm.md

 # Arm Control

+**Until I am able to properly document the wiring I do not recommend working on this.
+Also, we've been told that the arm will be extra points and not required**
 ## Getting Started

 It's assumed you already have built and properly wired the [romi arm](https://www.pololu.com/docs/0J76/1).
 It is also expected that you have a working [command scheduler system](https://github.com/camden-git/romi-docs/blob/main/command-scheduler.md).
 Also, make sure you've setup the stuff in the web config UI, however we will go over the web UI config in this doc.